 If you’re going to shop on Amazon, you need Prime.
 It’s kind of a given.
-And even though the price of Prime has recently increased again (from $99 to $119), it’s still worthwhile.
+And even though the price of Prime has recently increased again (now it’s $119), it’s still worthwhile.
 And for me, the reason actually isn’t the free 2-day shipping, though that obviously is helpful, especially around the holidays.
 No, for me I feel Prime really saves me money via all the perks- the Kindle Lending Library, Prime Video, the cloud storage, Prime Music, Prime Early Access to the awesome Lightning Deals, etc. Those are a lot of high-value perks for $119!
 And if you choose to use Amazon for your movies or music instead of other subscription sites, you’ll save money!

 A great way to save money on Amazon is with coupons!
 While you can’t use the paper coupons from your newspaper, you can find tons of coupons to “clip” on Amazon’s coupon page.
 I actually love saving money with coupons on Amazon so much that I wrote a whole other post about couponing on Amazon, which you can read here.